espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 .. _cmd-DHCPS:

-:ref:`AT+CWDHCPS <WiFi-AT>`: Configure the IP Addresses Allocated by an ESP SoftAP DHCP Server
+:ref:`AT+CWDHCPS <WiFi-AT>`: Query/Set the IP Addresses Allocated by an ESP SoftAP DHCP Server
 -----------------------------------------------------------------------------------------------

 Query Command